 Huacachina is all about the mighty sand dunes.
 As soon as you arrive in this desert oasis town, you’ll realise it’s surrounded by a ring of golden mounds.

-The best way to experience them is by strapping yourself into a sand buggy and enjoying a fast and bumpy nature coaster ride to some of the highest points and stomach-churning ploughs down.
-Alternatively, you can also learn how to Sandboard down, which is an alternative thrill (beginner tips here).
+The best way I experienced them was by strapping myself into a sand buggy and enjoying a fast and bumpy nature coaster ride to some of the highest points and stomach-churning plunges.
+Alternatively, you can learn to sandboard down, which is another thrill.
 Travellers also come here to indulge at the nearby Pisco vineyards.

 Where to Stay in Huacachina / Ica